johnbehm/johnbehm.github.io/projects/mop-redesign.md

 </div>

-The fourth configuration has a fillet radius of 1/4".
-Under the same loading conditions, the resulting Von Mises stress peaks at around 0.65 MPa (94 psi).
-This is a reduction of approximately 61%.

-While increasing the fillet radius significantly reduced local stress, the returns in stress reduction start to slow down as the fillet grows.
-Also, excessively large fillets would eventually interfere with the adjacent geometry and prevent the joint from having its full range of motion.
+As the fillet radius increased, the reduction in peak stress began to taper off.
+Excessively large fillets would eventually interfere with adjacent geometry and limit the joint’s range of motion.

 ## Experimental Validation